rdoxenham/openstack-training/documentation/openstack-manual.md

 ##**Creating virtual machines**

+Only do this if you don't have the pre-built images...

 	# virt-install --name openstack-controller --ram 1000 --file /var/lib/libvirt/images/openstack-controller.img \
 		--cdrom /path/to/dvd.iso --noautoconsole --vnc --file-size 30 \
 		--os-variant rhel6 --network network:default,mac=52:54:00:00:00:01